Claremont Landscape Garden

 Claremont is easy to reach from London and has a car park which was easy to locate with plenty of available space on the day of my visit.

-Claremont was long known as a countryside retreat for heirs and queens.
+Claremont has long been associated as a countryside retreat for heirs and queens.
 It was a playground for the wealthy and the influential.

 Over the years Sir John Vanbrugh, Charles Bridgeman, William Kent and ‘Capability’ Brown, and Queen Victoria have all made their mark on the garden.

-Before Claremont became Claremont, the land, which was known as Chargate Farm and Wood at the time, was purchased by Sir John Vanbrugh, in 1709.
+In 1709, Chargate Farm and Wood as it was then known, was purchased by Sir John Vanbrugh.
 Sir John Vanbrugh set about creating an idyllic retreat in the heart of the Surrey countryside.

 In 1714, Sir John Vanbrugh sold the estate to Thomas Pelham-Holles, the Duke of Newcastle.
 Sir John Vanbrugh remained involved with the land, and it was he who turned Chargate Farm and Wood into Claremont.